algorandfoundation/docs/docs/get-details/faq.md

     This happens when an account that is not opted in to an application tries to opt out or clear state for that app.

+- `invalid : program version mismatch: N != M`

+    This happens when you attempt to deploy or update a programs approval and clearstate code with two different versions.
+Check that they both have the same version number.

 # Logic errors

 How can I debug this logic error?

-Generally Logic errors can be debugged using [Dryrun, Tealdbg, or Simulate](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging). link to debugging page
+Generally Logic errors can be debugged using [Dryrun, Tealdbg, or Simulate](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging).

 For some common errors, find an explanation below: